La Lupa flips the script, Reynolds signs contract with AS Roma - 3rd Degree

 Roma is owned by American billionaire Dan Friedkin who is also the owner of Gulf States Toyota Distributors, the Toyota that sponsors FC Dallas and Toyota Stadium.
 That prior relationship between Friedkin and the Hunts has likely been a factor in this Reynolds transfer process.

-At one point in late December, Roma appeared to be out of the running; but since the arrival of new Sporting Director Gianluca Petrachi, the Italian Capital club has renewed their attempts to land the 19-year-old Dallas right back.
+At one point in late December, Roma appeared to be out of the running; but since the arrival of new Sporting Director Tiago Pinto, the Italian Capital club has renewed their attempts to land the 19-year-old Dallas right back.

 The latest personal terms offer from AS Roma appears to have been enough to get Reynolds to change his mind and he’s today signed a contract with Roma.